Exciting News! See Live Prices in 20 seconds. SEE LIVE PRICES OR Call Us on 0330 135 8266

 What are current business electricity rates?

-Current rates average between 24p–31p per kWh in 2026.
+Current rates average between 24p–31p per kWh in early 2026.
 Small businesses typically see rates around 27.8p, while large industrial users can secure bespoke quotes closer to 24p.

 Unit rates are often lower due to high volume, but businesses pay 20% VAT (vs 5% for homes) and the CCL tax, which can make the final bill higher.
+According to Ofgem a price cap applies to residential tariffs, whereas business tariffs are not subject to any price cap.

 It depends on your priority: Scottish Power often has the lowest rates, EDF Energy is known for service, and SmartestEnergy is the leader in renewable options.